sciZer0/7/v/README.md

 The problem 4 is that, for now, in the industry, there is the mainstream wrong belief that there is only one truly-decentralized way for a blockchain to build up its "51% attack" resistance:

-to increase a number of honest nodes in the blockchain.
+**to more and more increase a number of honest nodes in the blockchain**.

-This approach results in the fact that the more the blockchain's market capitalization becomes, the more nodes this blockchain strives to add.

 At the same time, the increase in a number of nodes doesn't increase the blockchain's bandwidth proportionally, if ever.

 Actually, such an approach means that increasing overhead (efficiency) is the target for each of the existing blockchains.

-Ideally, a blockchain must use another, more efficient, truly-decentralized way to build up its "51% attack" resistance -- of course, remaining truly-decentralized and truly-democratic.
+Ideally, a blockchain must use another, more efficient, truly-decentralized way to build up its "51% attack" resistance – of course, remaining truly-decentralized and truly-democratic.

 The Vote blockchain ideally solves this problem from day one.